EasyText: Controllable Diffusion Transformer for Multilingual Text Rendering: Conclusion

 \section{Conclusion}

 In this work, we propose EasyText, a diffusion-based framework for multilingual and controllable text generation in text-to-image synthesis.
-The method learns to mimic font rendering by mapping glyph features into the same latent space as the image via a VAE, and achieves Implicit Character Position Alignment by combining position encoding with spatial targets, enabling precise and flexible text placement.
-Benefiting from a two-stage training strategy—pretraining on a large-scale synthetic multi-font dataset followed by fine-tuning—EasyText reduces the need for real multilingual data while maintaining high rendering accuracy.
+EasyText learns to mimic glyph features and supports precise and flexible text placement through implicit character alignment.
+With a two-stage training strategy, the method significantly reduces reliance on real multilingual data while maintaining high rendering accuracy.
 It also demonstrates strong visual-text integration, effectively embedding text into complex scenes.
-Extensive experiments confirm the effectiveness and generalization ability of our approach.

 { }